5 critical questions you need answered before using WhatsApp free voice calls

-3. Who pays for the call?
+3. Who pays for the WhatsApp call?

+Beware!
 It is important to note that when making a regular voice call, the caller is 100% responsible for the cost of that call.
 The receiver in most countries does not pay to receive the call.
 However, this is NOT so with WhatsApp voice calls as the receiver of the call also incurs data charges.

 Currently, the WhatsApp application does not alert you if the recipient is on a WiFi or mobile data which would be useful to know in deciding whether to place the call or not.